emmanueluche/dune_imperium_uprising_4/Manual.md

 You are a Leader representing one of the Great Houses of the Landsraad (or another powerful ﬁgure on the galactic stage).
 Defeat your rivals in Combat, wield political Inﬂuence, and form alliances with the four major Factions.
 Your successes will be measured in Victory Points.

-> Icon shows a golden globe

 Whenever you gain or lose a Victory Point, move your Score marker up or down one space on the Score track.
 At the end of a round, if any player has reached 10 or more Victory Points (or if the Conﬂict Deck is empty), the game ends, and whoever has the most Victory Points wins.

 ### LEADERS (Page 6)

 Each Leader has two different unique abilities:

-The ﬁrst, on the left, is used during play as described on the Leader.
+The ﬁrst, is used during play as described on the Leader.

+> This one is the Leader itself.

-The second, on the right and marked by the Signet Ring icon, is activated when you play your Signet Ring card on one of your Agent turns.
+The second, the card which is marked by the Signet Ring icon, is activated when you play your Signet Ring card on one of your Agent turns.

 ### DECK-BUILDING (Page 6)